-In a four-part series on Child Safety and Protection starting today, we look at triggering a continuing conversation on this extremely important issue and explore effective solutions to it.
+In a three-part series on Child Safety and Protection starting today, we look at triggering a continuing conversation on this extremely important issue and explore effective solutions to it.

 In India, as many as 109 children were sexually abused every day in 2018 according to the data released by National Crime Record Bureau.
 32,608 cases were reported in 2017 while 39,827 cases were reported in 2018 under the Protection of Child against Sexual Offences Act (POCSO).
 As many as 21,605 child rapes were recorded in 2018 which included 21,401 rapes of girls and 204 of boys.
 With such alarming figures, the country is just staring at a future with thousands of mal-adjusted citizens.